conradakunga/Blog/_posts/2024-12-15-simplified-hashing-in-net-9.md

 var hashedData = SHA256.HashData(originalData);
 ```

-If we needed to use a different algorithm, say [SHA512](https://medium.com/@zaid960928/cryptography-explaining-sha-512-ad896365a0c1), the code would be very similar:
+If we needed to use a different algorithm, say [SHA512](https://medium.com/@zaid960928/cryptography-explaining-sha-512-ad896365a0c1), the code would be very similar, using the [SHA512](https://learn.microsoft.com/en-us/dotnet/api/system.security.cryptography.sha512?view=net-9.0) class.

 ```csharp
 // Build a byte array of our original data